 Setting up your Microphone

-To setup your microphone, you will again want to head to Settings > Audio & Devices and look at the left-hand side.
+To setup your microphone, you will again want to head to Settings > Audio & Camera.
 Be sure to have Microphone Input toggled on so that Medal can capture your microphone in-game.

 On the dropdown, select your headset or microphone you are wanting to use to capture your voice.
 You can adjust your Input Volume using the slider below, this will be the volume of your voice in your clips.